-The financial services industry is highly regulated, and failure to comply with related laws and regulations can result in the revocation of registrations, the imposition of censures or fines and the suspension or expulsion of a firm and/or its employees from the industry.
-Most aspects of our investment management business are subject to various U.S. federal and state laws and regulations.
+The financial services industry is highly regulated, regulations are complex, and failure to comply with related laws and regulations can result in the revocation of registrations, the imposition of censures or fines and the suspension or expulsion of a firm and/or its employees from the industry.
+In the U.S., we are subject to regulation by the SEC, the U.S. Commodity Futures Trading Commission ("CFTC"), other federal and state agencies, as well as FINRA and the National Futures Association ("NFA").